Vineet-modus-git/ocr_outputs/output/sezalm_01102025163833_Final_DRHP/sezalm_01102025163833_Final_DRHP_page_55_nohf.md

 **Notes:**

 1. The Issue is being made in terms of Chapter IX of the SEBI (ICDR) Regulations, 2018, as amended from time to time.
-This Issue is being made by our company in terms of Regulation of 229 (2) of SEBI ICDR Regulations read with Rule 19(2)(b)(i) of SCRR wherein not less than 25% of the post-issue paid up equity share capital of our company are being offered to the public for subscription.
+This Issue is being made by our company in terms of Regulation of 229 (2) of SEBI ICDR Regulations read with Rule 19(2)(b)(i) of SCRR wherein not less than 25% of the post – issue paid up equity share capital of our company are being offered to the public for subscription.

 2. The present Issue has been authorized pursuant to a resolution by our Board of Directors at its meeting held on March 13, 2025 and by the Shareholders of our company, vide a special resolution passed pursuant to Section 62 (1) I of the Companies Act, 2013 at their Extra ordinary general meeting held on March 17, 2025.

-3. The SEBI ICDR Regulations permit the issue of securities to the public through the Book Building Process, which states that, not less than 15%
+3. The SEBI ICDR Regulations permit the issue of securities to the public through the Book Building Process, which states that, not less than 15 %